ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 Data Loading and Preprocessing
 ==============================

-:ref:`Ray Train <train-docs>` integrates with :ref:`Ray Data <data>` to efficiently load and preprocess data for distributed training in a streaming fashion, which scales to very large datasets and avoids GPU starvation.
+Ray Train integrates with :ref:`Ray Data <data>` to offer an efficient, streaming solution for loading and preprocessing large datasets.

-This guide covers how to leverage :ref:`Ray Data <data>` to load data for distributed training jobs.
-For advantages on using Ray Data to ingest data for training, and comparisons to alternatives, see :ref:`Ray Data Overview <data_overview>`.
+We recommend using Ray Data for its ability to performantly support large-scale distributed training workloads - for advantages and comparisons to alternatives, see :ref:`Ray Data Overview <data_overview>`.

+In this guide, we will cover how to incorporate Ray Data into your Ray Train script, and different ways to customize your data ingestion pipeline.

+..
+TODO: Replace this image with a better one.

 .. figure:: ../images/train_ingest.png
+    :align: center
+    :width: 300px

 Quickstart
 ----------